danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

 npm has [naming rules][new-rules] that prevent some common techniques for typosquatting, but while humans have fat-fingers and slow response times, we'll keep making mistakes, and bad actors will capitalise on them because it is laughably easy for them to publish packages on npm.

 ## Why Does It Matter?
+Anyone who's worked in a large JavaScript project knows that the `node_modules` folder is a wild place.
+Codebases have hundreds, if not [thousands of transitive dependencies][growing-pains] and trying to understand or audit them all is an exercise in futility.

-The dilution of npm should matter to you, because understanding the code that you add to your project is important.
+The quality dilution of npm should matter to all of us, because understanding the code that we add to our projects is important.

-You should know whether you just installed something that's [going to try to steal crypto from your users][copay].
-You should know whether the package is actively maintained, or whether it's going to be your job to make sure that the code is still secure.
+We should know whether we just installed something that's [going to try to steal crypto from our users][copay].
+We should know whether the package is actively maintained, or whether it's going to be our job to make sure that the code is still secure.

-You don't need to understand low-level implementation details, but you should at least have a high level of understanding of how a package works, unless you want to be caught with your hands in your pockets when something goes wrong.
+We don't need to understand low-level implementation details, but we should at least have a high level of understanding of how a package works, unless we want to be caught with our hands in our pockets when something goes wrong.

-With a high quality package registry, you can install packages with confidence that the code is correct, that the code is maintained, and that the code is not malicious.
-There's a better chance that semantic versioning is applied correctly and that breaking changes will be documented.
+It's currently hard to install packages with confidence that the code is correct, that the code is maintained, and that the code is not malicious.
+There no real guarantee that semantic versioning is applied correctly and that breaking changes will be documented.

 ## Where Do We Go From Here?
-It's too late for npm to ever become a high quality package registry.
-[Death by a thousand cuts][lingchi] has taken its toll on the ecosystem and the idea of a fresh start with [Deno][deno] is appealing to many.

-There's still plenty that we can do to improve the current story though.
+Might might be too late for npm to ever become a high quality package registry, but there's still plenty that we can do to improve the current story.

 We can support the [TC39 proposals][tc39] that turn JavaScript into a better general purpose programming language.

 We can encourage the trend towards integrated tools.
 Node's move towards a [standard test runner][node-test] is a step in the right direction.
 The [fewer tools we need to install to be productive, the better][without-tools].

-We can prefer lego sets to lego bricks.
+We can prefer lego sets to individual lego bricks.
 Use the standard library when possible.
 Don't use one-line packages when the equivalent method exists in `lodash`.
-The current generation of build tools are great at removing unused code from your bundles, and unifying around high quality packages gives the whole community a shared frame of reference.
+The current generation of build tools are great at removing unused code from our bundles, and unifying around coherent packages gives the whole community a shared frame of reference.

-We can aim to create a culture of contribution.
-It's easy to shame mature packages for having clunky codebases and huge bundle sizes, but it's better to join the conversation to see what is being done and how you can help.
+We can try to create a culture of contribution.
+It's easy to shame mature packages for having clunky codebases and huge bundle sizes, but it's better to join the conversation to see what is being done and how we can help.
 When popular packages are improved rather than abandoned, everyone wins.

 We can make a habit of picking one package with many contributors, rather than many packages with one contributor.
 We can make a habit of picking the package with zero dependencies.